jordanbell2357/jordanbell2357.github.io/_examples/.ipynb_checkpoints/vertexB-checkpoint.md

 (ii) Find the vertex form of this quadratic polynomial.

-(iii) Use the vertex form to graph this quadratic polynomial.
+(iii) Use the vertex form to graph this quadratic polynomial, using five points.

 ## Solution